Rational homotopy theory of mapping spaces via Lie theory for L-infinity algebras: -algebras

 \subsection{Graded vector spaces}

 We work over a ground field $\kk$ of characteristic zero.
 A graded vector space is a collection $V =\{V_i\}_{i\in \ZZ}$ of vector spaces over $\kk$.
 We say that $V$ is of \emph{finite type} if each component $V_i$ is finite dimensional.
-We say that it is \emph{bounded below (above)} if $V_i = 0$ for $i\ll 0$ ($i\gg0$), \emph{bounded} if it is bounded below and above, and \emph{finite} if it is bounded and of finite type.
-We use the convention that $V^i = V_{-i}$.
-We think of upper degrees as cohomological and lower degrees as homological.
+We say that it is \emph{bounded below (above)} if $V_i = 0$ for $i\ll 0$ ($i\gg0$), \emph{bounded} if it is bounded below and above, and \emph{finite dimensional} if it is bounded and of finite type.
+We use the convention that $V^i = V_{-i}$, and think of upper degrees as cohomological and lower degrees as homological.
 The graded vector space $\Hom(V,W)$ is defined by $\Hom(V,W)_i = \prod_{p+q = i} \Hom(V^p,W_q)$.
-The dual graded vector space is denoted $V^\vee = \Hom(V,\kk)$, where $\kk$ is viewed as a graded vector space concentrated in degree $0$.
-For an integer $n$, the \emph{$n$-fold suspension} $V[n]$ of a graded vector space $V$ is defined by $V[n]_i = V_{i-n}$.
+The dual graded vector space is defined by $V^\vee = \Hom(V,\kk)$, where $\kk$ is viewed as a graded vector space concentrated in degree $0$.
+The \emph{$n$-fold suspension} $V[n]$ is defined by $V[n]_i = V_{i-n}$.